Safety Net Grants: FAQs and Funding Considerations

 Review Process and Applicant Notifications

-This funding considerations document outlines some of the considerations undertaken when reviewing applications.
+The funding considerations information below the FAQ outlines some of the considerations undertaken when reviewing applications.
 In utilizing a racial equity lens in our grantmaking Safety Net Grants are especially focused on supporting organizations whose leadership reflects the communities they serve, and organizations engaged in diversity, equity and inclusion practices, programs and/or initiatives.
 We aim to maintain a diverse funding portfolio and also consider a variety of additional factors when determining which applicants are selected for investment—including but not limited to: budget size, geographic area served, service population, and mission.

 Please note funding considerations have been updated from previous years, if you have applied previously, please refer to this updated version.